Book stores r.i.p. - death by Jeff/Amazon

 Cadabra or Amazon

 After all, the idea for Amazon got born as early as 1994.
-The computer scientist Jeff Bezos, just 30 years old, decided to create a sales platform on the Internet – hence, initially for books, as the margin was right and, moreover, they were easy to ship.
+The computer scientist Jeff Bezos, just 30 years old, decided to create a sales platform on the Internet – hence, initially for books, as the margin was correct and easy to ship.

-As a consequence, Bezos quit his job in New York on Wall Street at D.E.
-Shaw a hedge-fund investing in the rapidly growing internet sector.
-Before he was a product manager at Banker’s Trust, which is now part of Deutsche Bank.
-In 1994, he setup his new office nearby Seattle to run his newly founded online platform.
+Consequently, Bezos quit his job in New York on Wall Street at D.E.
+Shaw, a hedge-fund investing in the rapidly growing internet sector, before being a product manager at Banker’s Trust, now part of Deutsche Bank.
+In 1994, he set up his new office nearby Seattle to run his newly founded online platform.
 While he initially called it Cadabra, he finally decided to name the company Amazon – after a call to his lawyer who misheard it as “cadaver”.

 After its successful start, Amazon was indeed able to maintain its successful course.

-About a year after the sale of the first book, Fluid Concepts and Creative Analogies by Douglas Hofstadter from the company achieved a turnover of around 16 million dollars.
+About a year after the first book sale, Fluid Concepts and Creative Analogies by Douglas Hofstadter from the company achieved a turnover of around 16 million dollars.
 In 1997, following a successful IPO (lead by Frank Quattrone), the results increased to a total of almost 150 million dollars.

 Speaking about this, the company now had enough capital for further expansion.
 For example, Bezos began building the first international websites in 1998 and making Amazon accessible in more and more markets.

 Amazon's First Homepage

 Long before Amazon became a platform to sell virtually everything, Amazon.com was a pure bookseller.
 The initial homepage was fundamental without today’s obsessively considered menus, navigation bars, images and search algorithms.
 The screen capture from a month after its launch in 1995 is a relic from the early days of web design.

 Also quite interesting Amazon’s first company logo on the upper left corner.
 Very much different from today’s slick logo.